We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 With its cast iron base for stability, powerful 4.3-amp motor, 36-inch belt, and 6-inch disc, this is a durable, pro-grade tool that offers excellent value for money.

-Knowing the purpose of the various parts helps build an understanding of how each belt sander functions, and thus the user can get the maximum from the tool.
+Knowing the purpose of the various parts will help you better understand how a belt sander function, and thus get the maximum benefit out of the tool.
 Some parts are common to both handheld and bench sanders, but there are also key differences.

 Belt Sander Safety Tips